 - We can help with Fresh Claims for asylum from those whose first application has been dismissed

 - We hold Fresh Claim Surgeries every 6 – 8 weeks at a Leeds city centre location.
 If we are able to support a client they will be added to our waiting list which is currently about 8 weeks long.
 Due to limited resource we are unable to update clients during this period and will just contact them once we are able to commence work on their case; we appreciate your understanding with this.

 - Each client will have a 20 minute slot with a qualified Immigration Specialist who will assess their case and make a decision as to whether we can support them

-- In order to book a slot, or refer a Fresh Claim, please call the office on 0113 350 8608 or email email@example.com
+- In order to book a slot, or refer a Fresh Claim, you need to check our website for the date of our next Fresh Claim Surgery and once it’s advertised please call the office on 0113 350 8608 or email firstname.lastname@example.org

 We are unable to help with